xzrelay/sn-theme-dark-sense/README.md

 # Dark Sense Theme for Standard Notes

 Theme for [Standard Notes](https://standardnotes.com/).
-Based on VS Code.
+Perfect for writing in the dark.

 ## Preview